 Support for Volunteer Work by our Employees

 ITOCHU strives to heighten employees' awareness of volunteer activities.
-In one such effort we have introduced a system that lets employees take up to five days of annual volunteer leave and volunteer programs in which they can participate on holidays or during lunch breaks.
+In one such effort we have introduced a system that lets employees take three days (short period) and six months to two years (long period) of annual volunteer leave and volunteer programs in which they can participate on holidays or during lunch breaks.

 The ITOCHU Group has been working as a reconstruction support volunteer since directly after the earthquake.
 In terms of our main activities, we have planted rice, harvested rice, provided event support and operated youth baseball tournaments.
 We have done this with the aim of supporting the recovery of everyone in the disaster-affected areas from the sidelines.

 The ITOCHU Group will continue to conduct volunteer activities in line with the conditions in the disaster-affected areas in the future.